youngvoice/youngvoice.github.io/source/_posts/2022-05-01-github-pages.md

 ---
-titile: How use github-pages
+title: How use github-pages
 description: to use github-pages based on Jekyll or hexo
 categories:
+- [tools, github pages]
+tags: [operate]
  - tutorial
-tags: [operate]
 ---
 # github pages
 ## unpublish and workflow rerun